SustainableTourists/SustainableRepo/README.md

 25. Ambassadors
 26. Send the "pant" to people

-Selected Ideas (to generate concepts for)
+Selected Ideas (to generate concepts for):

+Concepts:

+Project:

+Pitch: